ska-la/arduino_patches/README.md

 IMPORTANT.
-The repository is made solely for personal purpose.
+The repository was made solely for personal purpose.

+DETAILS.
+Look at Wiki.

+CONTENTS:
+* SD_soft_atmega328.patch - patch for genuine SD library of Arduino IDE.